 Our monthly blog, Talking Points, is a forum for thought leaders in early childhood education.
 Our writers bring expertise, academic credentials, up-to-date research and regulatory knowledge straight to you.

 Our DRS and EHS-CCP blogs share the latest research and regulations in Head Start and Early Head Start.
 When Funding Opportunity Announcements are released, we will keep your agency in the know about upcoming deadlines or changes in these grant opportunities.

 Subscribing to any of our three blogs also gives you access to our Monthly Round-Up.
-We’ll share what we’ve been blogging about that month, as well as upcoming opportunities to connect, and useful resources that came across our desks.
+Read the archives below.

 The tenth round of Designation Renewal System (DRS) grant opportunities are now forecasted on grants.gov.
 The estimated posting date for Funding Opportunity Announcements (FOAs) is September 8, 2021.
 Applications are estimated to be due on November 8, 2021.